ajmerikhatun/Uber-dashboard/case-study/PowerBI-Questions.md

 ---

 ### 🛠 Tools Used
-- Power BI (visualizations and dashboards)
+- Power BI (dashboard creation and visual storytelling)
-- PostgreSQL (data querying and preparation)
+- Excel (data cleaning and preparation)

 👩‍💻 Created by: Ajmeri Khatun